The future of hospital medical device management

 - There will be an exceptions process for hospital medical devices that are not in the Hospital Medical Devices List.

-Once the Hospital Medical Devices List is comprehensive, Pharmac will decide which devices are available for use in the hospital or in their specialist services.
+Once the Hospital Medical Devices List is closed, Pharmac will decide which devices are available for use in the hospital or in their specialist services.

 Developing new processes